sidharthponram916/cmsc-335-final/ReadMe.md

 None

 **App Description:**
 This is a React + Express application that allows users to keep a list of countries they have visited and also learn more about the countries they have visited.
+Note that in order for the app to run locally, you must change the proxy attribute in `package.json` to `http://localhost:2025`

 **YouTube Video Link:**
 [https://www.youtube.com/watch?v=x-cEONej5CY](https://www.youtube.com/watch?v=x-cEONej5CY)